microbus-io/fabric/docs/quick-start.md

 <img src="quick-start-1.png" width="1113">
 <p>

 The `-DV` (debug and verbose) flags of NATS slow it down considerably and are therefore disabled in `microbus.yaml`.
-To run with these flags enabled, it's recommended to run NATS in a separate terminal window instead of inside Docker.
+To run with these flags enabled, it's recommended to run NATS in a separate terminal window instead of inside Docker, and only for the duration these flags are needed.

 ## Run the Examples